Relaxing Mineral Bath Soak Recipes with Essential Oils for Sore Muscles

-These natural mineral bath soak recipes are a snap to make and are the perfect end to a long day.
-In addition to helping you wind down after a stressful day, these mineral bath soak recipes also help to ease sore muscles and detox skin!
-Leave them unscented or add some of your favorite essential oil(s) for a complete aromatherapy experience!
+These natural mineral bath soak recipes with essential oils are a snap to make and are the perfect end to a long day.
+In addition to helping you wind down after a stressful day, these relaxing mineral bath soak recipes also help to soothe sore muscle pain and can help detox skin!
+Leave your bath soak recipes unscented or add some of your favorite essential oils for a complete aromatherapy experience!

 Mineral Bath Soak Recipe

 © Rebecca D. Dillon

 Using a measuring spoon, measure out the salts into a glass bowl.
 Add essential oil(s) if desired – you can use a graduated transfer pipette to measure out the amount needed – then mix well.
 Now use a funnel to fill your containers.
 I used these awesome 8 dram clear glass vials with black phenolic cone lined caps I received from SKS Bottle & Packaging for mine.
 (You can find them here.)

 Available in bulk, these vials make it easy to fill with your mineral bath soak recipes for creating DIY wedding favors or bridesmaid gifts and even homemade stocking stuffers.
 This particular mineral bath soak recipe fills 2 8-dram glass vials.

 1 teaspoon rose petals

 1 teaspoon calendula petals

 1/2 mL (10 drops) essential oil of choice, optional

 As with the mineral bath soak recipe, use measuring spoons to measure out all of the cosmetic salts as well the flowers and combine in a glass bowl.
 Add your choice of essential oil(s) if desired and mix well.
 Use a small funnel to fill two 8-dram glass vials, then cap and label as desired.